line/armeria/site/src/sphinx/server-annotated-service.rst

         public HttpResponse hello3(@Param("number") Optional<List<Integer>> numbers) { ... }
     }

-If an HTTP ``POST`` request with a ``Content-Type: x-www-form-urlencoded`` is received and no :api:`@Param` value appears in the path pattern, Armeria will aggregate the received request and decode its body as a URL-encoded form.
+If an HTTP ``POST`` request with a ``Content-Type: x-www-form-urlencoded`` header is received and no :api:`@Param` value appears in the path pattern, Armeria will aggregate the received request and decode its body as a URL-encoded form.
 After that, Armeria will inject the decoded value into the parameter.

 .. code-block:: java